em2532/darcli/_posts/posts/programming/2016-09-20-java_intro.md

 * one that takes an array as a parameter
 * one that takes a Comparator object.

+By convention Comparable interface is used for natural ordering, and comparator is used to give exact control over the ordering.

 ### Comparable
 Comparable interface is used for natural ordering.
 String class implements the Comparable interface, so the sorting works as you would expect however if a the type being sorted does not implement Comparable then it will throw a ClassCastException.
 You can think of a comparable object as being capable of comparing itself with another object.
 This class must implement _java.lang.Comparable_ interface in order to be able to compare its instances.